 How Color Motivates Response

-Red is a fiery, bold color that turns heads.
-It is useful when you are trying to generate excitement around a product or brand, but it is also connected to clearance items.
-Red is believed to increase heart rate and increase overall energy.
-Brands that use red in their logos include Target, Netflix, Dairy Queen, and Nintendo.
+Take Red for instance.
+Red is a fiery, bold color that turns heads and is useful when you are trying to generate excitement around a product or brand.
+It’s even believed to encourage an appetite and increase heart rate.
+Making this popular for restaurants and media companies.